Choosing The Best Portable Air Compressor For Car Tires

 Press-On Air Chuck

-So which type of air chuck is right for you?
+So which style is right for you?
 It depends.
 Don't you 'love' that answer?

-If you are an off-roader that uses your air compressor in harsher environments where there is the possibility of debris (sand, dirt, etc) getting into the chuck body, go with a twist-on style chuck.
+If you are an off-roader that uses your portable air compressor in harsher environments where there is the possibility of debris (sand, dirt, etc) getting into the chuck body, go with a twist-on style.